Slip and Fall Injury at BP Gas Station in Boynton Beach

 Boynton Beach, Florida, boasts two BP gas stations, both located on West Boynton Beach Boulevard.
 The stations are open 24 hours, catering not only to regular commuters, but also to late night customers and long-haul drivers stopping in the middle of the night or the early morning for fuel or food.

-If you or a loved one slipped or tripped at a BP gas station in Boynton Beach, your first reaction may be embarrassment, and you may be tempted to ignore the situation because of that reaction.
+If you or a loved one slipped or tripped at a BP gas station, or any other gas station in Boynton Beach, your first reaction may be embarrassment, and you may be tempted to ignore the situation because of that reaction.
 However, slip and fall injuries can be extremely serious.
 Some may require short-term care, such as cuts or abrasions, but others may be very serious and require long-term care.
 Some of the more serious injuries from slip and fall accidents include knee and ankle injuries, including tears to the meniscus or anterior cruciate ligament (ACL); injuries to the elbow or shoulder, including torn rotator cuffs or shattered elbows; head and neck injuries; back and spine injuries; hip injuries, including fractures.

-At BP stations, there are numerous situations that can cause problems for clients.
+At gas stations, there are numerous situations that can cause problems for clients.
 Spilled gasoline or soapy water; broken bottles or fluid from dropped cans; overflowing toilets or loose tiles can all contribute to an unsafe environment.
 Likewise, if items block aisles or if boxes make access difficult, a customer may trip or slip and suffer injuries.

-In all these cases, the BP station - not the victim - is responsible.
-The individual who suffered the injury should not have to face the burden of medical bills, lost wages, or long term care because of negligence by the Boynton Beach BP owner, manager, or employees.Frankl & Kominsky Can Help
+In all these hypothetical cases, the gas stations, such as the BP station or others, would be responsible.
+The individual who suffered the injury should not have to face the burden of medical bills, lost wages, or long term care because of negligence by the Boynton Beach BP owner, manager, or employees.Call Frankl Kominsky